mgenware/mingru-models/README.md

 ```

 #### Predefined System Calls
-Since raw SQL expression gives you the ability to write any SQL, you may write this for a `DATETIME` column:
+As raw SQL expressions enable you to write any SQL, you may do this for a `DATETIME` column to set it to current time when inserted:

 ```ts
 userTA.update('LastLogin')